-West Nile Virus detected on New York's Staten IslandJuly 10th, 2012 in Diseases, Conditions, Syndromes /
+West Nile Virus detected on New York's Staten IslandJuly 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The West Nile Virus has been detected in New York City, officials said Tuesday as they urged residents to take precautions against the mosquito-borne disease.